-If you want to make things easier for you in the future, you may as well create a file named armada\with\ipx.bat with the following content:
+If you want to make things easier for you in the future, you may as well create a file named armada with ipx.bat with the following content:

+'''

-ipxconfig.exe armada.exe
+start ipxconfig.exe

+start Armada.exe

+'''

 When you start this batch file, the IPX client will be started along with Armada.
 This means IPX is available right away.